Brazilian Popular Music

 In Salvador, Bahia, two young musicians, Dodô and Osmar, introduced the trio elétrico (electric trio, literally) in 1950.
 They played electrified guitars atop a 1929 Ford and invented a new way of "doing" carnaval!
 Decorated trucks that can cost up to half a million dollars now parade up and down the hills of the city with the musicians on top, followed by hundreds of thousands of celebrants.
 There are other manifestations of street carnaval in Salvador: the afoxés or groups of candomblé (an Afro-Brazilian religion) devotees who dress in white costumes and parade in a venerable manner to the sound of large drums called atabaques, and the Afro groups of drummers and dancers (Olodum, who recorded with Paul Simon, is one of these).

-We hope this introduction to carnaval in Brazil will entice you into joining the celebrations someday!!
+We hope this introduction to carnaval in Brazil will lure you into joining the celebrations someday!!

 Music & Folklore